Weyl laws for manifolds with hyperbolic cusps: A Weyl asymptotics for the scattering phase

-Now, we do not assume anymore that the curvature is negative, or that there are no conjugate points.
-First, we give the usual H\"ormander bound on the remainder in all generality, and then, we turn to some Duistermaat-Guillemin type results.
+Now, we do not assume any more that there are no conjugate points.
+First, we explain why theorem \ref{thm:singularities-trace} holds.
+Then we give the usual H\"ormander-Levitan bound on the remainder in all generality, and then, we turn to the aperiodic case.

+\textbf{The singularities of the wave trace.} For compact manifolds, theorem \ref{thm:singularities-trace} is due to Chazarain \cite{Chazarain-74}, see also \cite{Duistermaat-Guillemin-75}.
+The proof relies on the fact that $e^{it\sqrt{-\Delta + c}}$ is an FIO, micro-supported on the graph of the geodesic flow.
+The proof being essentially local, it can be worked out on a manifold with cusps.
+There is no obstruction to localizing the argument since closed geodesics with length less than some constant live in a compact part of the manifold.
+The result of these considerations is two-fold.

+First, we recover that periodic geodesic may contribute singularities to the wave trace, at the times corresponding to their algebraic lengths.
+We also find a singularity at $0$.

+We also recover that any other singularity must come from the behaviour at infinity in the cusp.
+But we have seen that cusps merely modify the usual form of the singularity at zero, and do not create new singularities, and this observation ends the proof.

-\textbf{A H\"ormander type remainder} The compact part of the manifold always has a positive injectivity radius $r>0$.
+\textbf{A H\"ormander type remainder.} The compact part of the manifold always has a positive injectivity radius $r>0$.
 Hence, we can still build a Hadamard parametrix for times $|t| < r$.
-One can check that all the arguments above apply, albeit replacing $A = c/\log T$ by a fixed $A >0$ sufficiently large.
-From that, one deduces that with no assumptions on the curvature,
+One can check that all the arguments above apply, albeit replacing $A = c/\log \lambda$ by a fixed $A >0$ sufficiently large.
+From there, one deduces without assumptions on the curvature,

-Using the same argument as above, one finds $\widetilde{N}(T)= c T^{d+1} + \frac{T}{\pi} \log T + \mathcal{O}(T^d)$, which proves part 1 of theorem \ref{thm:Phase}.
+Using the same argument as above, one finds $\widetilde{N}(\lambda)= c \lambda^{d+1} + \frac{\lambda}{\pi} \log \lambda + \mathcal{O}(\lambda^d)$, which proves part 1 of theorem \ref{thm:Phase}.

-\textbf{A Duistermaat-Guillemin approach.} Let us follow the argument in the classical article \cite{Duistermaat-Guillemin}, itself inspired by the earlier work of Chazarain \cite{Chazarain-74} and H\"ormander \cite{Hormander-68} (among others).
-The point of the article is to observe that for a compact manifold X, $\exp\{ i t \sqrt{-\Delta + c} \}$ is a Fourier Integral Operator (when $c$ is some positive constant).
-The canonical relation associated to the operator is